vishnurag666/Manual_Testing-ClinicCases_Website/README.md

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.
+Tools Used In this Project

-- Node.js
+- Jira
-- Express.js
+- Zephyr
-- MongoDB
+- Google Sheet
-- Other libraries/modules
+- Google Doc